dongone33/LeanWRT-MiR3G-510OC/README.md

 Note: 5.4 Firmware will no longer be maintained.

+You may be interested in the new OUI interface:[Take Me To There](https://github.com/DestoryG/LeanWRT-MiR3G-510-OUI)

 Make Sure Your Router Has [Breed Bootloader Version 1.2](https://breed.hackpascal.net/breed-mt7621-xiaomi-r3g.bin)

 Don't Flash This Firmware, Or Your Device Will BRICKED，Don't Say I Didn't Warn You: